panther-labs/asana-ticket-router/sentry_asana/README.md

 ## Linting & Unit Tests

-It is advisable to run the unit tests and lint commands periodically and prior to opening a PR, as they are required checks in CircleCI.
+It is advisable to run the unit tests and lint commands periodically and prior to opening a PR, as they are required checks in Github Actions.
 As a convenience, the commands to run the unit tests and lint have each been added to scripts named `python_unit_test.sh` and `python_lint.sh` respectively.
-These scripts contain the exact commands run by CircleCI.
+These scripts contain the exact commands run by Github.

 To run them, do the following:

-- Setup your virtual environment and install top level dependencies (requirements.txt at the directory root)
+- Ensure you follow the [python](#python) setup instructions
 - Run the linting script
   - `sh scripts/python_lint.sh`
 - Run the unit testing script